omunite215/NPTEL-Programming-in-Java-Ultimate-Guide/README.md

 # NPTEL-Programming-in-Java
-### This Repository has the ultimate guide to crack the exam of Programming in Java Course taught by Debasis Samantha Sir from I.I.T(Indian Institute of Technology) Kanpur
+### This Repository has the ultimate guide to crack the exam of Programming in Java Course taught by Prof.Debasis Samanta Sir from I.I.T(Indian Institute of Technology) Kharagpur
 ### This will help you practice Java from basics to advanced.
 ### I am working on this since a week and I am sharing all my codes I did during preparation of Exam and my learning process.